mustafa0x/navgo/readme.md

 Returns: `Promise<void>`

-Runs any matching route `loaders` before updating the URL and emitting `onRoute`.
+Runs any matching route `loaders` before updating the URL and then updates history.
+Route processing triggers `afterNavigate`.
 Use `replace: true` to replace the current history entry.

 #### uri